-CORONAVIRUS - Please click here to view our latest updates/re-opening information and remote learning policy.
+CORONAVIRUS - September re-opening information and remote learning policy

 Last Updated: Thursday 27th August

 Our collective responsibility to avoid coming to school with symptoms & test, track and trace.

 It is going to be imperative in the coming weeks, that we all share the collective responsibility for keeping everyone in our school community safe.
 In school we have mitigated the risks that we face, however the biggest risk is for someone to attend school if they are not feeling well, have Covid-19 symptoms or should be isolating.

 Testing followed by Track and Trace is an essential part of our defences and it is essential that we all use it so that we can all attend school with confidence.

 Anyone with coronavirus symptoms can get a test.

 Coronavirus symptoms are:

 - a high temperature

 - a loss or change to your sense of smell or taste